Ryan Schiavo: When Evil Is Called Good, and Good Evil

 “Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness.” — Isaiah 5:20

-We want to share a message from a dear friend of this ministry, Ryan Schiavo, an evangelist who preaches boldly and travels widely, ministering across many fellowships and on the open streets.
-This message — “When Evil Is Called Good, and Good Evil” — is, in his own words, a heavy one.
-But it is a needed one.
+We want to share a message from a dear brother in Christ, Ryan Schiavo, an evangelist who preaches boldly and travels widely, ministering across many fellowships and on the open streets.
 You can find more of his preaching on his channel, Last Days Pulpit Ministry.

 The text: Isaiah 5

-Ryan opens in Isaiah 5, where the prophet pronounces a series of woes over a people in serious moral and spiritual decline — a people who had the law of God plainly before them and yet drifted into idolatry, injustice, and self-deception.
-The heart of the message is one verse:
+Isaiah 5 pronounces a series of woes over a people in serious moral and spiritual decline — a people who had the law of God plainly before them and yet drifted into idolatry, injustice, and self-deception.
+The heart of it is one verse:

 Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!